Cryptolens/docs/licensing-models/usage-based.md

 Example project can be found [here](https://github.com/Cryptolens/Examples/tree/master/usage-based/java).

+> **Note:** If some of your clients will be offline, the usage information can still be tracked using our license server, as described [here](https://github.com/Cryptolens/license-server#usage-based-licensing-offline).

 ## Implementation

 We can implement usage based licensing using [data objects (aka custom variables)](https://app.cryptolens.io/docs/api/v3/Data).
 An advantage of using them is that they allow us to increment and decrement them atomically, which means that the counter will always reflect the actual usage of a specific feature.